poboisvert/DockerEventBus/README.md

-# Production viable Microservice - Express, Node and deploy using docker, k8s and Skaffold.
+# Production viable Microservice -

+Express, Node and deploy using docker, k8s and Skaffold without using a cloud service.

 ## Skaffold